yesidc/MLinPractice/README.md

 ## Features visualization

-The data features can be visualized by running the script `visualizations.py`.
+The data features can be visualized by running the script `visualizations.py` which creates a `features_visualization` folder to store the images.
 This script allows you to explore the relations between different data features and to do feature selection accordingly.

 The script's optional parameters are as follows:
 - `-d` or `--default_feat_visualizations` creates all the default visualizations and saves the images in the `features_visualization` folder.
 - `-v` or `--features_variance` generates the csv data variance as png.
+- `des` or `--data_description` generates the csv description of the data as png.
+- `-mg` or `--group_means` generates png image of the features group means.
+- `-fmv` or `--feature_mean_var` generates png image of the features mean and variance.
+- `-fc` or `--feature_correlations` generates png images of the features correlations before and after feature selection.
+- `-p` or `--pairplot_correlations` generates png image of the pairwise relationship of the features distributions in the dataset.
+- `-vir` or `--tweets_virality` generates png images of the virality of tweets by feature.
+- `-t` or `--time_virality` generates png images of the virality of tweets by time features.
+- `-dv` or `--describe_virality` generates png images of the virality description of tweets by features.

 ## Preprocessing